Using ChatGPT from OpenAI

 Expanded prompt:

 Create a project plan for [project/task].
 The goal is [goal].
 The audience or stakeholders are [audience/stakeholders].
 The desired timeline is [timeline].
-Assume this is for an internal System Office work effort.
 Keep the plan practical and realistic.
-Do not assume approvals, resources, or decisions that have not been provided.
-Organize the response in this format:
+Include the objective, phases, tasks, suggested owners or roles, dependencies, risks, assumptions, open questions, and next three actions.

 Useful follow-up: